 On the 12th of October, 2012, investigator Lt.
 Col. Samat Syrlybaev reported that on the 11th of October, 2012, Vladislav Chelakh attempted suicide.
 On the 15th of October, 2012, Svetlana Vaschenko, Chelakh’s mother, reported that during the meeting with her son she was able to look at his body, but she found no external signs of cuts, punctures or bruises.
 During a conversation with his mother, the accused refused to talk about the suicide attempt, since the conversation was being recorded and may be used in the case file.

 Let us remind ourselves that Vladislav Chelakh is accused of assassinating 14 soldiers and a hunter on the 28th of May, 2012 at the ‘Arkankergen’ border post in the Almaty Province.
-Earlier, the Open Dialog Foundation reported incidents of torture and psychological pressure being exerted on the accused.
+Earlier, the Open Dialogue Foundation reported incidents of torture and psychological pressure being exerted on the accused.
 It also announced that the DNA testing excluded the official version of the prosecution.

 Serik Sarsenov, Vladislav Chelakh’s other counsel, having read the three volumes of classified material in the criminal case, declared on the 19th of October, 2012 that there are instances of falsification of some evidence being used to prove Chelakh’s guilt.
 Moreover, as stated by the counsel, the defendant was deceitfully forced to sign a document confirming that ‘familiarisation with the case file had been completed’.
 On the 31st of October, 2012, Vladislav Chelakh’s case was filed in court.